 The eastern collared lizard is colorful and has a long tail.
 If surprised in an open area with no rock crevices nearby to dart into, it often runs on its hind limbs with the forward part of the body held upright.

 Of the five kinds of garter snakes in Missouri, the eastern gartersnake is the most common.
 Though the color is variable (dark brown, greenish, or olive), there are normally three yellowish stripes, one down the back and one on each side.

-This harmless snake with an upturned snout can hiss loudly and spread its neck like a cobra.
+The eastern hog-nosed snake has an upturned snout and can hiss loudly and spread its neck like a cobra.
 If this defense fails to ward off an enemy, the snake may thrash around, open its mouth, roll over, and play dead.

 The eastern musk turtle is one of the world’s smallest turtles.
 It has a dark, domed upper shell and reduced lower shell.
 It occurs along our Mississippi River counties and in the southern two-thirds of the state.

 The eastern river cooter is a broad-shelled aquatic turtle with a seemingly small head.
 It is most abundant in the rivers and sloughs of southern Missouri but also has taken up residence in some of our large reservoirs.